bluesky-social/deploy-recipes/atproto-relay-docker/README.md

 # What to be aware of

 - Running a relay is fairly low maintenance, just check on it every so often but you shouldn't need to do anything after setting it up.
-- Log in to your dashboard every so often and bump the repo limit for non-bluesky PDSes that you trust so they don't get throttled.
+- Log in to your dashboard once or twice a week and bump the repo limit for non-bluesky PDSes that you trust that are reaching the repo limit to prevent them from being throttled by your relay.
+By default the repo limit for non-trusted PDSes is 100.